Accounting Requirements

 Accounting

-Students may be exempt from a required accounting course (or be required to substitute with another accounting course) if the course is not offered in the first three years of the student’s program.
+Students are required to take the following accounting courses.
+Students may be exempt from a required accounting course (or be required to substitute with another accounting course) if the course is not offered in the first two years of the student’s program.
 In general, students are expected to complete all Accounting PhD courses offered during their first three years in the program.

 • ACCT 610 Seminar in Empirical Accounting Research